Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 <!-- -->

--   {...props} spreads out the router's props.
+-   {…props} spreads out the router’s props.
--   props.match.params is used to access the match prop's parameters.
+-   props.match.params is used to access the match prop’s parameters.
 -   Useful keys on the match object:
 -   isExact : boolean that tells you whether or not the URL exactly matches the path.
 -   url : the currentURL